Mission Trip Overview

 As your time in Limón comes to an end, you really won't want to leave.
 We understand!
 Your memories will have to sustain you until your next trip.

-Teams will spend time the last afternoon or evening preparing the clinic for the next team.
+Teams will spend the last afternoon or evening preparing the clinic for the next team.
 That means creating a pharmacy inventory, a pantry list, and even a maintenance needed list!
 Visit the beautiful beach one last time because you will be on the road to La Ceiba in the morning.

 Many teams spend the last day in Honduras at a resort or taking a local excursion - talk to your team leader to see how your team will unwind after the long journey.